wzhua02/tp/docs/DeveloperGuide.md

 ---

-**Use case 3: View Client**
+**Use case 3: Find Client**

 **MSS**

-1. User requests to view a specific client.
+1. User requests to find a specific client.
 2. FitFlow shows the details of the client on the app.<br>
    Use case ends.